sebastopolys/GinsengHtml/README.md

     }
 }
 ```
+> [!NOTE]
+> ginsenghtml is a static class, so it only needs to be instantiated
+> only on the first template file that is loaded.

 Because functions are used to build html elements, it is necessary to call the html functions also.
 ```
 <?php